michaelsacca/retinajs-for-compass-sass-less/README.md

-# retina.js
+# retina.js for Sass
-### JavaScript and LESS helpers for rendering high-resolution image variants
+### JavaScript and SASS or LESS helpers for rendering high-resolution image variants

 retina.js makes it easy to serve high-resolution images to devices with retina displays